haya3218/SDfmL/README.md

 ## Requirements
 - CMake, to build the damn thing
-- SDL2, SDL_image 2.0, and SDL_ttf 2.0, duh
+- SDL2 and SDL_ttf 2.0, duh
 - SoLoud (static library)
 - A VC++ (MSVC) compiler that atleast supports C++ std 17

 To use it (in windows atleast),

-- Get SDL2, SDL_image 2.0, and SDL_ttf 2.0, and put em on the respective x86 and x64 folders.
+- Get SDL2 and SDL_ttf 2.0, and put em on the respective x86 and x64 folders.
 You know how to place them.
 It's fucking common sense.
 - [SoLoud.](https://sol.gfxile.net/soloud/index.html) Follow GENie instructions and build as a static library.
 Since it's currently confusing to do, [here's some prebuilt lib files for use with this wrapper.](https://cdn.discordapp.com/attachments/872338952483381258/940791426797686804/SoLoud_Static.zip)